 Current lines of research in each topic will be discussed at the end of each topics' presentation.

-The practical classes are used to carry out exercises in which students
+The practical classes are used to explain implementations and show the performance

-FW = Final Work (graded from 0 to 10) in which each participant is required to present a research paper (previously assigned by the lecturer).
-The presentation consists of:
+FW = Final Work (graded from 0 to 6) in which each participant is required to develop a research paper (previously assigned/authorised by the coordinator).

-5 minutes demo of a program that implements the ideas introduced in the paper.
+brief description of the most important details, demo of a program that implements the ideas introduced therein.

-SP = Summaries and participation (graded from 0 to 10) in which each participant is required to deliver a summary (1 page extent) of each others presentation and to participate (with questions and comments).
+S = Summaries and participation (graded from 0 to 1) in which each participant is required to deliver a summary (1 page extent) of each others presentation and to participate (with questions and comments).

 *Notes of one topic in latex (well explained and completed).